 Participating in SPS offers students the opportunity to enrich their college experience and advance science.
 An active SPS chapter serves as a vehicle for strengthening a department's sense of community, promoting cohesion, and providing professional development opportunities that courses alone cannot provide.
 A dynamic SPS chapter can also be an effective recruitment and retention tool for departments and programs.
 Involving students in an SPS chapter can be influential in transforming them from course-takers into contributing members of a professional community.
 SPS connects students to a global professional community of individuals interested in the physical sciences.

 The Society of Physics Students was formed in 1968 with a constitution that combined its two parent organizations, the AIP Student Sections and Sigma Pi Sigma, the physics honor society.
-SPS now has over 860 chapters on campuses across the country.
-The associated honor society, Sigma Pi Sigma ( $\Sigma\Pi\Sigma$ ), has over 580 chapters of its own, with over 100,000 inductees throughout its history.
+SPS now has over 860

+Sigma Pi Sigma